keipes/keipes-ai/.github/instructions/keipes-ai-instructions.instructions.md

 - run app, start app, or similar: Run the app with `npm run dev`.
 - build app, build project, or similar: Build the app with `npm run build`.
 - commit: create a script to commit changes with a meaningful message, and run it

+## Terminal Guidelines

+- You are running on a Windows system.
+Use Windows-compatible commands and paths.